aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/080_cicd/030_start_pipeline/_index.md

 ### Clone

 Open the [AWS Code Commit Console](https://console.aws.amazon.com/codesuite/codecommit/home?#Home).
-Click the `HTTPS` link next to the `FIS_Workshop` repository name to copy the URL to the clipboard.
+Click the `HTTPS` link next to the `FIS_Workshop` repository name to examine the clone URL.

-In your Cloud9 terminal clone the repository (replace the URL in the example by pasting from the clipboard):
+In your Cloud9 terminal clone the repository (for convinence, the commands below show how to query the clone URL):

 ```bash
 GIT_URL=$( aws codecommit get-repository --repository-name FIS_Workshop --query "repositoryMetadata.cloneUrlHttp" --output text )